zulyanfir/Film-Rental-Analysis-Behavior-Performance-and-Inventory/README.md

 	category, fil.rating
 ORDER BY category;
 ```

-*To answer the question above, it is necessary to retrieve category name data from the category table, rating from the movie table, and aggregate movie id from the movie table.
-Join the category and movie tables using LEFT JOIN through the movie_category table.
-To find out the number per category and rating using grouping to the category and rating columns sorted alphabetically in the category column*

 So, with the syntax above, the number of movies based on category and rating can be found as follows: